 So, months go by and finally last week Trust was released on LP and CD.
 If you sign up as a paying member of Other People, you’ll be able to get the digital file.
 Hurrah!

 To celebrate the occasion, I decided to make a video.
-Composed of various stock films from the Prelinger Archives, it focuses on a boy who bears a striking resemblance to 9-year-old me.
-Honestly, he’s the spitting image of me when I was that age!
-I even had the same haircut.
-So the edit naturally evolved into a nostalgic trip into forgotten dreams and whatnot.
-A few people have told me that it’s a bit dark and disturbing, but I don’t get it.
+Composed of various stock films from the Prelinger Archives, it focuses on a boy who bears a striking resemblance to 9-year-old me which evolved into a nostalgic trip into forgotten dreams and whatnot.

 This is the second time I’ve made a video to my own music.
 The first one was KRIX